gbmhunter/blog/content/electronics/general/my-workshop/index.md

   </tbody>
 </table>

-{{< img src="dt5019-usb-to-rs-485-converter-photo.jpg" caption="The DT-5019 USB-to-RS-485 converter, with supplied terminal block breakout board."  width="600px" >}}
+{{% figure src="dt5019-usb-to-rs-485-converter-photo.jpg" caption="The DT-5019 USB-to-RS-485 converter, with supplied terminal block breakout board."  width="600px" %}}

 The manual for this Dtech converter can be downloaded [here](/docs/dtech-usb-to-rs-485-manual.pdf).